+Getting rid of tree roots can be a tricky task, but it's not impossible.
 Popular herbicide brands, such as Spectracide, Stump Stop and Bonide, manufacture tree-stump shredder solutions for use on your annoying stump.
 You can also use natural solutions, such as Epsom salt, saltpeter and rock salt, to remove the tree stump.
 A commonly used herbicide used to kill trees is Round-Up (glyphosate).
-So, with all this talk about vinegar, even though there's a lot to choose from, white vinegar will damage tree roots.

 Undiluted white vinegar is the best option for removing unwanted tree roots and is a natural way to do so without chemicals.
 Cutting down a tree is one of the most effective methods for killing trees.
 Start by cutting off the outer limbs and work your way inward.
 Once the limbs have been safely removed, cut off the main trunk.